impactoss/impactoss-admin-quick-start-guide/README.md

 #### 2. Quick start guides: step-by-step instructions

-The main part of this guide contains a few selected use cases with step-by-step instructions for website administrators:
+The main chapter of this document contains a selection of step-by-step instructions, guiding for website administrators through some important use cases:

 * **[>> Users: invite & promote](/guide/users-admin.md)**: how to get additional users on board
 * **[>> Recommendations: enter & cluster](/guide/enter-recommendations.md)**: how to enter & cluster UN recommendations